hammerlab/ketrew/README.md

 The test will run some commands on that host and create files and directories in its `/tmp` directory.

-There is also a “command line” test, see:

-    _obuild/ketrew-cli-test/ketrew-cli-test.asm --help

-for now, `cli.ml` has only one workflow (using the library, no EDSL), that can be added/activated with:

-    _obuild/ketrew-cli-test/ketrew-cli-test.asm call website

-and then run with:

-    _obuild/ketrew-cli-test/ketrew-cli-test.asm run fix

-It should build the documentation and commit it in the `gh-pages` branch (or fail, for example, if the Git tree is not clean).

 Documentation
 -------------